jinnycho/jinnycho-blog/src/writings/books/entrepreneur/companyOfOne.md

 > The problem is not so much employees taking advantage of perks like flex hours or remote work, but leaders assuming that they need to give less direction.
 A leader's job is to provide clear direction and then get out of the way.

-I find myself & many other people becoming significantly more creative when we are woodworking.
-We can make basically anything from a simple piece of wood. we have a full agency to ideate and bring those ideas to life - anything from a wooden table with a built-in phone charger to a fully modular desk system that can hold a record player.
+When I was in the woodworking class, I find myself & many other people becoming significantly more creative.
+We can make basically anything from a simple piece of wood.
+We have a full agency to ideate and bring those ideas to life - anything from a wooden table with a built-in phone charger to a fully modular desk system that can hold a record player.

-I think the company of one should learn from woodworking.
-We should still have certain guidelines/values to follow, but ultimately we should have the complete freedom to shape our ideas and see them through to execution.
+I think the company of one or any company should learn from woodworking.
+Just like how we learn the ropes of using a table saw, we should still have certain guidelines/values to follow.
+But at the end of the day, we should be free to run with our ideas and make them happen.

-### Intuition is Underrated
-> Is thies process efficient enough?
-What steps can be removed and the end result will be the same or better?
-Is this rule helping or hindering our business?
+### You Can't Quantify Everything
 > success can be personally defined, and that while profit and sustainability are absolutely important to a business, they aren't the only driving forces, metrics, or factors in business success.

-> Sean is easily able to meet his $500k per year profit goal, not through marketing and promotion, but by paying close attention to his existing customer base.

 This is something I've been thinking a lot too.
-There are lots of values that can't be easily quantified.
-There are many 'data-driven' companies that invest days and months in searching for the right 'data' to support their planned initiatives.
-But every now and then, we can just try based on our intuition and customer requests.
-In my opinion, numbers and data shouldn't be the only focus.
-(As the old Korean saying goes, "you don't have to taste the poop to know it's poop".)
+Many values can't be easily quantified.
+Companies often obsess over immediate 'data' like sales or profits.
+However, there are aspects that provide subtle satisfaction to users, which may not yield shiny data immediately but are beneficial in the long run.
+For example, I believe one of the reasons Amazon has so many loyal customers is its extremely easy return policy.
+Although this policy might harm the company's profits in the short term, it has garnered the trust of many users.
+Can we easily quantify this impact?
+I don't think so.
+Such decisions are often based more on our intuition and empathy.
+Sometimes, we need to look at the forest rather than focusing on the trees.

 ### Multitask is Overrated
 > We now incorrectly assume that we must have numerous priorities and multitask to get ahead in business, even though working this way can deeply affect (and hurt) our productiviy.